Banana box: Other uses

 Banana boxes are popularly reused for storage or transport, for example as moving boxes, for archiving, used book markets, in storage areas or for humanitarian logistics.
 An important reason for these uses is that banana boxes usually are affordable and easy to obtain, as they are often given away for free from many grocery stores that otherwise would have to dispose of them.
 The boxes are relatively robust (for cardboard boxes), and their quasi-standardized shape makes them easy to stack.
 Some stores charge for banana boxes, and the profit may, for instance, go to charity.
 A disadvantage of using banana boxes for moving may be the size, and that the bottom may not be sufficiently durable.
 They can also start to smell due to juices that have settled from the bananas during transport.

 Investigations about toxic substances

 There have been rumors that banana boxes may contain toxins that make them unsuitable for storing clothes and kitchen utensils.
 In 2004, the Swedish National Food Administration tested banana boxes, but found no toxins.
 In 2012, the Swedish Society for Nature Conservation could not give a definite answer, but considered that the risk of high toxin concentrations in the boxes was unlikely.

 Unwanted invertebrates

-Some poisonous spiders of the genus Phoneutria (Brazilian wandering spiders) occasionally wind up in Europe unintentionally with banana boxes via cargo ship.
+Some venomous spiders of the genus Phoneutria (Brazilian wandering spiders) occasionally wind up in Europe unintentionally with banana boxes via cargo ship.
 In 2018, the Swedish animal expert Jonas Wahlström stated that there were no very dangerous spiders in banana-producing countries.
 In the 2010s, however, deadly Brazilian spiders reportedly had been found in banana boxes in the UK and Germany.

 Like with other paper-based products, there may be a risk of gray silverfish and silverfish with banana boxes.